This was the best Project Based Learning workshop I've had in 20 years!- Secondary Teacher - DeSoto ISD

 Educators interact with Rice University professors and collaborate with their fellow educators on projects.
 The workshop informs participants on how to integrate a variety of content (e.g., TEKS with English Language Proficiency Standards (ELPS), or Common Core State Standards (CCSS) with English Language Development (ELD)) and how to incorporate basic assessment and feedback.
 By the end of the week, educators are able to view real-world issues and understand the methods used to address problems.

-This residential workshop is open for all K12 educators interested in Project Based Learning (PBL).
-Includes the following: Foundations of PBL; PBL Launch; Public Products; Evaluation and Assessment in PBL; PBL for Special Populations; Evaluating a PBL; Creating a PBL for your classroom; Integrating Standards in PBL.
+This residential PBL Workshop is open for all K12 educators interested in Project Based Learning (PBL).
+It includes the following: Foundations of PBL; PBL Launch; Public Products; Evaluation and Assessment in PBL; Standards and PBL; and Creating a PBL for your classroom.
+Participants will earn 37 CPE hours.

-Any educator interested in Project Based Learning (PBL) will gain valuable knowledge and skills in any of our virtual workshops.
-Educators will use a PBL project that can be facilitated in the classroom or virtually.
+Any educator interested in Project Based Learning (PBL) will gain valuable knowledge and skills in our residential workshops.
+Educators will create a PBL project that can be facilitated in person or online.
 The workshop also provides educators the opportunity to: